Patrick Wisdom Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.48 team ERA ranks 21st among all league pitching staffs.
+- The Marlins pitching staff ranks 17th in the league with a collective 8.8 strikeouts per nine innings.

-- Marlins pitchers combine to give up 33 total home runs at a rate of 1.2 per game (to rank 21st in baseball).
+- The Marlins' 4.54 team ERA ranks 18th across all league pitching staffs.

-- Cabrera gets the start for the Marlins, his sixth of the season.
-He is 1-2 with a 4.91 ERA and 24 strikeouts in 22 2/3 innings pitched.
+- Marlins pitchers combine to surrender 35 total home runs at a rate of 1.3 per game (to rank 21st in the league).

-- The right-hander's most recent appearance came on Monday against the Atlanta Braves, when he tossed 4 1/3 innings, surrendering four earned runs while allowing four hits.
+- The Marlins will look to Hoeing (0-1) in his second start of the season.

-- The 25-year-old has an ERA of 4.91, with 9.8 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .229 batting average against him.
+- The righty last pitched on Tuesday against the Atlanta Braves, when he went 3 2/3 innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.